kuiperzone/PupNet-Deploy/README.md

 however.
 This is because the `pupnet.conf` sits in the same directory as the `HelloWorld.sln` file.

 If your `pupnet.conf` files shares the same directory as your `.sln` or `.csproj` file, you may leave `DotnetProjectPath` empty.
-Otherwise use this field specify the path to your solution or project file or directory relative from the location of the configuration file.
+Otherwise use this field specify the path to your solution or project file or directory relative to the location of the configuration file.

 ### Dotnet Publish Arguments ###

-The follow parameter is used to specify values to supply to the `dotnet publish` call:
+The `DotnetPublishArgs` parameter is used to specify values to supply to the `dotnet publish` call:

     DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false